GaddisM/The-BUYER/README.md

 > **Answer:** `512a1f4ed9f512572608c729a2b89f44ea66a40433073aedcd914bd2d33b7015`

 SHA256 of `st.exe`.
-Treat as a custom attacker tool and immediately block across all endpoints via EDR custom indicator policies. ⚠️ Do not upload to VirusTotal.
+Treat as a custom attacker tool and immediately block across all endpoints via EDR custom indicator policies.

 ---